 Neuropsychology evaluations determine the scope and kinds of changes in cognitive and behavioral functioning that may possibly have been caused by injury or disease.
 Neuropsychological examinations can confirm diagnoses.
 They can also be used to determine treatment methods and allow professionals to determine whether to guide an individual’s rehabilitation or refer him or her to other specialists.
-A neuropsychology evaluation may determine if the treatment is working and if a patient’s cognition, speech and emotional problems are improving.
-Neuropsychological treatment may be prescribed for those suffering from:
+A neuropsychology evaluation may determine if the treatment is working and if a patient’s cognition, speech

 - Changes in vision